pietercolpaert/demo-paper-routable-tiles/content/abstract.md

 ## Abstract
 <!-- Context      -->
-Today, route planning providers manually integrate different geo-spatial datasets before offering a Web service to developers, thus creating a closed world view.
+Route planning providers manually integrate different geo-spatial datasets before offering a Web service to developers, thus creating a closed world view.
 In contrast, combining open datasets at runtime can provide more information for user-specific route planning needs.